 - Proper cellular function

 It also has beneficial effects for your skin.
 That’s why vitamin E has been a staple in many skin care regimens for decades, and is even recommended by dermatologists to facilitate wound healing.
+But vitamin E can also have a huge impact on your hair health.

 How is vitamin E good for hair?